Trump pays respects to Army officers killed in Afghanistan

 Voight said he didn’t meet the families but watched the “moving” ceremony.

-The 1979 Oscar winner said he did not meet the families but thought “it must be some comfort that their children are cherished by the country.”
+The 1979 Oscar winner said he thought “it must be some comfort that their children are cherished by the country.”

 “There was no intention of meeting the families or any of that,” Voight said. ”I just wanted to pay my respects, say a little prayer.”